 Aldrich Lane Park

-This property is adjoining and north of Laurel School and currently has a night-lighted softball and soccer field.
+This property is adjoining and north of the former Laurel School and currently has soccer fields, which are illuminated at night and 6 basketball courts.

 Bay Avenue Park

 Bay Avenue Park 1865 Bay Avenue, Mattituck, NY

 Is the site of an existing Little League field, small parking area, two tennis courts, and a small wetlands area along James Creek.

 11280 & 11020 Great Peconic Bay Boulevard, Mattituck, NY

 Is a park on Peconic Bay at the corner of Bay Avenue and Great Peconic Bay Boulevard in Mattituck.
 It has lifeguards during the summer; pavilion buildings with a community room (which is rented for events); parking area; picnic area with bbq grills; playground; cornhole; bocce, horseshoe and shuffle board courts (these are scheduled to be renovated by 2022).
 It is also the site of the Mattituck Park District Office.
 A MPD Permit is required to park here from Memorial Day to Labor Day.